Who’s afraid of anonymity?

 In some cases, yes.
 It can assure that private property belongs to us, or allow us to speak authentically and be held responsible for what we say publicly.
 But having an identifiable name which links us to something personal is also what leaves us vulnerable to attacks and exploitation when all we really want and need is privacy.

+Imagine a card game where each player’s hand is private until played.
+The deck has two sides: the public back and the private face.
 The anonymity of the card’s back is essential.
 If something about a card in the deck could be used to indicate the face-value (different shaped or damaged cards, unique designs or colors), then some players could de-anonymize the card to gain an unfair advantage over others.
 This would end the collective fun, joy, and gamble of the game itself.

 Privacy as a political right